- Meaning & Learning

 In 1957 and 1958, Rabbi Wine served as a chaplain in Korea, bringing the comforts of home to the Jewish soldiers he met.
 His work had more to do with Jewish culture than Jewish religion.
 Reflecting on his time in Korea, Wine said, “The boys came not to pray but to talk — and for the chicken soup and salami.”
 He continued, “I didn’t do the traditional thing, as you might expect.
 I did a kind of intellectually-based series of lectures on subjects of interest and concern to the troops.
 I think some of them became pretty interested in a chaplain who was caring about some of the not-necessarily-religious matters they were caring about.”

-In 1963, Rabbi Wine left the Reform temple he was serving in Windsor, Ontario, to found the Birmingham Temple in suburban Detroit, the first congregation of Humanistic Judaism.
+In 1963, Rabbi Wine founded the Birmingham Temple in suburban Detroit, the first congregation of Humanistic Judaism.
 In 1965, Time Magazine quoted Wine as declaring, “I am an atheist.”
 With Rabbi Wine as its leader, the congregation eliminated the name of God from services, creating humanistic rituals focused on humanistic values and people’s responsibility for their actions and their world.
 The article attracted significant attention, leading to the birth of a new denomination within Judaism.
-The Humanistic Jewish movement has grown from these early beginnings, celebrating its 50th anniversary in 2013.
+The Humanistic Jewish movement has grown from these early beginnings, having celebrated its 50th anniversary in 2013.

 In 1969, Wine helped establish the Society for Humanistic Judaism to serve as the North American outreach vehicle for the Humanistic Jewish movement.
 In 1986, he helped to create the International Federation of Secular Humanistic Jews, a worldwide association of national organizations in North America, Israel, Belgium, England, France, Italy, Australia, Mexico, Uruguay, Argentina, and the countries of the former Soviet Union.
 Rabbi Wine was Dean and Provost of the International Institute for Secular Humanistic Judaism, the movement’s seminary.